Lycol50/Lycol50/README.md

 ## Little Information ℹ
 - I am 19 years old
 - I am a BSIT Student
-- I do play Wangan Midnight Maximum Tune, with Nissan Z30 as Main
 - I do have lovelife ❤️

 ## Skills? 🤔